 The administration of business rates changed in 2013-14 following the introduction of the business rates retention scheme which aims to give councils a greater incentive to grow businesses, but also increases the financial risk due to volatility and non-collection.
 Instead of paying business rates to the central pool, local authorities retain a proportion of the total collectable rate due.
-For the period 2013-14 to 2017-18 the Isle of Wight Council's share was 50%, with the other 50% paid to central government as preceptor.
+For 2020-21 the Isle of Wight Council's share was 50%, with the other 50% paid to central government as preceptor.
+For 2021-22 and following the creation of the Hampshire and Isle of Wight Fire and Rescue Authority on 1 April 2021, the new fire authority has been allocated a 1% share, with the council's share reducing to 49% and the central government share being 50%.